QuentinRa/intellij-ocaml-plugin/README-dev.md

 #### Build

+**Note**: it's "runConfiguration" and it doesn't necessarily build the project.
+Dune was implemented, try to integrate the build then copy it for use with OCaml.
+Also, what about passing args? build options?

 * [ ] Create buildConfigurations
   * [x] Basic Settings
   * [ ] Control/Limit the "mainClass" (like in JAVA)